samuelfa/nylas-php/README.md

 PHP bindings for the Nylas REST API [https://www.nylas.com](https://www.nylas.com)

 ## Modification
-I fork this project, because i find the orignial package only suport guzzle 5.
+I fork this project from lanlin/nylas-php, because i find the original package only support guzzle 5 and lanlin package only supports PHP 7.
 Now i made some change, so it can support guzzle >6.0.

 Be care, there maybe has some bugs that i have not found yet.